The 5 best website builders for small businesses

 • Use code 'SU10' to receive a 10% discount on all Squarespace plans

 Summary Squarespace scores extremely highly in our testing, catering to creative professionals with its mobile-responsive templates and visual designs.
-In comparison to Wix and GoDaddy, Squarespace is the easiest website builder on the market thanks to its intuitive drag-and-drop editor, though it lacks the creative freedom of Wix.
+In comparison with Wix and GoDaddy, Squarespace is the easiest website builder on the market, thanks to its intuitive drag-and-drop editor, though it lacks the creative freedom of Wix.
 Plus, Squarespace’s affordable plans make it an accessible option for small businesses.

 Show moreless